Archfx/tinyos/01-HelloWorld/README.md

 # HelloWorld I/O program

-In this series of articles, we will introduce how to build an embedded operating system on a RISC-V processor, the operating system name is mini-riscv-os. (actually a series of programs, not a single system)
+In this series of articles, we will introduce how to build an embedded operating system on a RISC-V processor, the operating system name is tinyos.

 First of all, in this chapter, we will introduce how to write the simplest program that can print `Hello World!`!